What is a product marketing manager?

 In a world brimming with products and companies fighting to be seen and heard, product marketers must continue to think outside of the box and help their products and organizations stand out from the crowd.

-So, using your creative skills is essential as you’ll need to explore and implement multiple ways to continue to differentiate your product- particularly in a saturated market.
+So, using your creative skills is essential as you’ll need to explore and implement multiple ways to continue to differentiate your product – particularly in an increasingly saturated market.

 Motivation and productivity are two skills that are essential to the success of the role.
 As a product marketer, you need to have a passion for what you do and what they’re selling.
 After all, if you don’t believe in your product, how can you expect your consumer to?